Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/HTTP/Use IFTTT for Web Service.rst

 Alternatively, an example to send a message with the LINE messaging app on iPhone or Android using IFTTT Applet is available.
-It can be achieved by modifying the “Then That” settings.
+It can be achieved by modifying the "Then That" settings.

-You may follow the same steps previously in “Generate Applet from IFTTT” section to create a Webhooks service as the trigger.
-The Event Name required to identify the trigger will remain as “test_event”.
-Next, click the “Add” button in “Then That” field to create the action service taken in response to the last trigger.
+You may follow the same steps previously in "Generate Applet from IFTTT" section to create a Webhooks service as the trigger.
+The Event Name required to identify the trigger will remain as "test_event".
+Next, click the "Add" button in "Then That" field to create the action service taken in response to the last trigger.

 |image18|